kawaiiDango/pano-scrobbler/privacy-policy.md

 identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.

-This app uses a webview for logging in to services such as Last.fm, Libre.fm or custom servers with a URL of your choice.
-These 3rd party websites may use cookies to keep track of logged in sessions and to improve their services.
+This app uses a webview for logging in to Last.fm.
+This 3rd party website may use cookies to keep track of logged in sessions and to improve their services.

-### Notification Access Permission
+### Notification Read, Reply and Control (Android Permission)

-The permission is used to read music metadata and playing state from other apps.
-The app does not access or read actual notifications except from these apps, if they are enabled for scrobbling:
+The permission is used to read music metadata and playing state from other apps using the MediaSessionManager API.
+The app does not access or parse actual notification texts except from these apps, if they have been enabled for scrobbling by the user:

 - Pixel's Now Playing
 - Ambient Music Mod
 - Shazam